JoJo149/Projekt_KI/README.md

 ### Build

 If u use CLION u should just richt-click the cmake file select to reload it.\
-Afterward u should be able to pick the run a few configs like:
+Afterward u should be able to pick a few configs like:

 ``` projekt_ki ``` or ``` tests ```  or ``` benchmarks ``` or ``` Client ```\
 \